dashpay/docs/introduction/features.rst

    to pay the now-transformed input back to themselves.
 Your wallet pays that denomination directly to itself, but in a different address (called a change address).
 #.
-In order to fully obscure your funds, your wallet must repeat this
+Your wallet must repeat this process a number of times with each
-   process a number of times with each denomination.
+   denomination.
 Each time the process is completed, it's called a "round".
 Each round of PrivateSend makes it exponentially more difficult to determine where your funds originated.
 The user may choose between 1-16 rounds of mixing.
 #.
 This mixing process happens in the background without any
    intervention on your part.
-When you wish to make a transaction, your funds will already be anonymized.
+When you wish to make a private transaction, your funds will be ready to spend.
 No additional waiting is required.

 Note that PrivateSend transactions will be rounded up so that all transaction inputs are spent.
 Any excess Dash will be spent on the